 There’s almost nothing worse than making a ton of progress on a project, only to find out the client isn’t happy about a major part of it.
 This year, prioritize client feedback regularly throughout the project, to ensure everyone is always on the same page!

 When you’re onboarding a new client, take the time to get to know their business, what they like/dislike about other websites, and their goals for the year.
 Using a client questionnaire can help standardize that process so you don’t forget anything in the first stage of a project!

 Once the project is in motion, check in with your client during different the phases, including wireframes, mockups, development, etc. If you’re using Local to build the site, you can even send clients a link to the site on your machine, giving them a chance to preview a working version.

 By getting feedback early on, you’ll prevent major changes down the road and keep your clients smiling!

 Remember, while all of these tips will be beneficial for your site and workflow, I recommend making all changes in a test environment first!
-Especially if you’re using Local by Flywheel, it’s easy to set up, quick to make changes, and even faster to push them to production.
+Especially if you’re using Local, it’s easy to set up, quick to make changes, and even faster to push them to production.